 In an ongoing way I feel myself opening to something more divine in life.
 It arises as something “other” than what I have known in my conditioning.
 The belief in what I was and what I had become is dieing.
 It was something that had to die before a deeper awareness could reveal what is more authentic of my being.

 When I hear others talking about their intentions to improve themselves I am suddenly saddened in the realization that I have been as they are; consumed and lost in a similar way; trying to make myself into something else, unfortunately, utilizing the tools and values of a mechanistic, materialistic rational society that only renders us more adrift.
-In an ongoing way I feel that there is opening to something more mysterious and divine in life; not separate from a simultaneous sense of grief related to how much, however unconscious and habitual it was that I had for most of my life been scaping this chronic sense of being lost and unreal.
-It has not been an easy change.
-The organism of self that I had become, perceived change to be a challenge to its identity.
-It was comfortable in its way of escaping dissatisfaction and in being in that niche of a conventional identity as it is collectively valued.
-Ironically, it perpetrated feeling incomplete and more dissatisfaction and reinforced a limited perception of self and reality.
-My way if coping was to focus on becoming as a way of hope and not having to face the truth of it.
+In an ongoing way I feel that in living life authentically there is ongoing opening to something more mysterious and divine in life.
+It is not separate from a simultaneous sense of felt grief related to how much, however unconscious and habitual it was, for most of my life I have been focused on finding ways to escape from this chronic sense of being lost and unreal.
+It has not been an easy change to open to a deeper awareness.
+The organism of self that I had become, perceived change to be a threat to its arbitrary self definition and identity.
+There was a certain comfort in the familiar way of escaping dissatisfaction and in being in that niche of a conventional identity, as many others around me were.
+It is a way that remains collectively valued.
+Ironically, it perpetrated feeling incomplete and ongoing dissatisfaction and reinforced a limited perception and realization of self and reality.
+My way of coping was to focus on the hope of becoming something different and not having to face the truth of what I had become.

 Becoming conscious of this dilemma I allow myself to let go and to surrender, sinking to a more intuitive awareness, beyond thinking and seeking relief in becoming.
 There are difficult emotions that I must encounter and experience, yet in a new way with new awareness, unfamiliar, to the surface self that I am shedding.
 Dealing with pain in a more direct and real way can be a difficult step not supported in our indulgent culture.